-- 1.1 If any candidate is unable, through disability, specific learning difficulty, long-term medical condition, or other special need, to be assessed by the methods set out in the regulations, the Royal College of Physicians (RCP) Assessment Unit may make reasonable adjustments to the examination.
-In line with the Equality Act 2010, disability includes (but is not limited to) people who have: - > physical or sensory impairments - > specific learning difficulties (e.g., dyslexia and dyspraxia) or other cognitive impairments - > mental health issues - > hidden impairments (e.g., epilepsy, respiratory problems or heart conditions) - > ongoing or fluctuating medical conditions, including unforeseen medical circumstance. - 1.2 The nature of these adjustments will vary in terms of the nature and extent of the candidate's difficulty or disability, and the individual requirements of the examination, but will be to the purpose that no candidate is disadvantaged in their examinations by virtue of their disability or other special need. - 1.3 In considering requests for adjustments, the RCP Assessment Unit also has a responsibility to ensure that the integrity of the examination is preserved; that special arrangements made for any candidate do not give that candidate an unfair advantage over other candidates or could give rise to a misleading impression of that candidate's performance in the examination.
+- 1.1 If any candidate is unable, through disability, neurodiverse condition, long-term medical condition, or other special need, to be assessed by the methods set out in the regulations, the Royal College of Physicians (RCP) Assessment Unit may make reasonable adjustments to the examination.
+In line with the Equality Act 2010, disability includes (but is not limited to) people who have: - > physical or sensory impairments - > neurodiverse conditions or cognitive impairments - > mental health issues - > hidden impairments (e.g., epilepsy, respiratory problems or heart conditions) - > ongoing or fluctuating medical conditions, including unforeseen medical circumstance. - 1.2 The nature of these adjustments will vary in terms of the nature and extent of the candidate's difficulty or disability, and the individual requirements of the examination, but will be to the purpose that no candidate is disadvantaged in their examinations by virtue of their disability or other special need. - 1.3 In considering requests for adjustments, the RCP Assessment Unit also has a responsibility to ensure that the integrity of the examination is preserved; that special arrangements made for any candidate do not give that candidate an unfair advantage over other candidates or could give rise to a misleading impression of that candidate's performance in the examination.